Political positions of Donald Trump: Transgender rights

-In a 2021 speech at the Conservative Political Action Conference in Orlando, Florida, Trump referred to transgender women who are athletes as “biological males."
+In a 2021 speech at the Conservative Political Action Conference in Orlando, Florida, Trump referred to transgender women who are athletes as "biological males".
+During his second presidency Trump signed Executive Order 14201 titled "Keeping Men Out of Women's Sports" that attempts to ban transgender women athletes of all ages from competing on girls and women's sports teams.

 In April 2021 Donald Trump attacked Arkansas governor Asa Hutchinson for vetoing legislation that would have banned gender-affirming medical care for transgender minors.

+In a video posted on his 2024 and during a Campaign Event in Fort Dodge, Iowa in November 2023 campaign website, Trump called gender-affirming care to minors "chemical, physical, sexual and emotional mutilation" and that he would pass a federal law banning it if in office.
+He also stated that he would have the Department of Justice investigate pharmaceutical companies and hospital networks to determine if they "covered up the long-term side effects of gender transitions" and would remove hospitals who provide gender-affirming care from receiving funds from both Medicare and Medicaid.
+During his second presidency Trump signed Executive Order 14187 which directed federal agencies to withhold funding from institutions that provide gender-affirming care for minors (which the order labeled as "chemical and surgical mutilation") and calls for legal enforcement against such practices.

+On his 2024 campaign website Trump states that he would direct Congress to pass a bill that would mandate the United States only recognize the male and female genders and that they are assigned at birth.
+During his second presidency Trump signed Executive Order 14168 which removed recognition of gender identity from the U.S. government, defines sex in the eyes of the federal government as a male-female binary biological classification, and attempts to end federal funding for "gender ideology".

 Same-sex marriage

 After several decades of national debate, the U.S. Supreme Court legalized same-sex marriage nationwide in 2015 in the Obergefell v.
 Hodges ruling.
 After his election, Trump acknowledged that the court had already "settled" the issue.
 Trump has not, however, been a personal proponent of same-sex marriage, saying as recently as 2011 that he was "not in favor of gay marriage" and saying during his 2016 campaign that he would "strongly consider" appointing Supreme Court justices who were inclined to overturn Obergefell v.
 Hodges.
-He had previously supported and been a proponent of civil unions and he included the policy in his 1999-2000 Presidential primary campaign as a Reform Party candidate.
-During his last year in office, Donald Trump's 2020 presidential campaign launched "Trump Pride," a coalition within the Trump campaign focused on outreach to LGBTQ voters, and claimed that Trump now supports same-sex marriage.
+He had previously supported and been a proponent of civil unions and he included the policy in his 2000 presidential campaign as a Reform Party candidate.
+Donald Trump's 2020 presidential campaign launched "Trump Pride", a coalition within the Trump campaign focused on outreach to LGBTQ voters, and stated that Trump now supports same-sex marriage.

 Data collection

-The Trump administration has made efforts to remove questions about LGBT identity and relationships from the 2020 Census, the American Community Survey, the annual National Survey of Older Americans Act Participants (NSOAAP), and the Adoption and Foster Care Analysis and Reporting System.
+The Trump administration has made efforts to remove questions about LGBTQ identity and relationships from the 2020 census, the American Community Survey, the annual National Survey of Older Americans Act Participants, and the Adoption and Foster Care Analysis and Reporting System.